guifxb/JetpackComposeResponsiveTemplate/README.md

 ## Usage

-To use this responsive app template in your own project, simply fork the repository.
+To use this responsive app template in your own project, simply clone the repository.

 ## License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and distribute the code.

 ## Contact